 the RAF Roundel

-Since the first introduction of the roundel on Royal Flying Corps aircraft it has undergone various changes and modifications depending on the time period and type of aircraft being used and what
+Since the introduction of the roundel on Royal Flying Corps aircraft in 1914 it has undergone various changes and modifications depending on the time period and type of aircraft being used and the

-its role was.
+role it performed.
 Whilst appearing in various guises during the First and Second World War after this period there have been less modifications to the roundel.
-Read about the history of the Royal Air
+Read about the history of the

 Royal Air Force roundel from 1914 to present day with images for each one.

 Aircraft had been used for military purposes in the years preceding the First World War in small numbers, however when war broke out on the 28th July 1914 aircraft would be used on a wide scale

 for the first time.
 This brought a new challenge for pilots and ground forces with the need to identify friendly and hostile aircraft quickly.

 |It was the Armee de l'Air (French Air Force) which would be the first air force to have national insignia painted on its military

 aircraft.
 The colours chosen were the blue, white and red of the French national cockade, which were the same colours as the French Flag.
 These roundels were added to its aircraft from 1912.

 It was during the first months of the First World War that this need to identify quickly became a pressing issue as a number of 'friendly fire' incidents occurred.
 The first solution